On the use of Graphs for Satellite Image Time Series: Introduction

 Beyond SITS modeling, graphs have a rich history of applications, including computational chemistry, recommendation systems, image processing, traffic forecasting and physics simulation~\cite{ortega2018graph}.
-Among these applications, graphs can serve as a powerful tool for interpreting large volumes of data.
-The work of \citet{sun2022remote} provides a survey of remote sensing image interpretation with semantic graph-based methods.
-It explores the different ways to represent remote sensing knowledge and how graph-based techniques are used for remote sensing image understanding.
-Although with a different focus than ours, this study shows the added value that graphs bring to the extraction of interpretable knowledge in the remote sensing field.
-This graph data processing requires specific techniques that have evolved considerably over the years~\cite{hamilton2017representation, cai2018comprehensive}.
-In fact, nowadays, increasing attention is being paid to graph neural networks (GNNs) and their transfer to the field of remote sensing~\cite{ma2024deep, zhao2024beyond}.
+Among these applications, graphs can serve as a powerful tool for interpreting large volumes of data, especially with specific graph data processing techniques that have evolved considerably over the years~\cite{hamilton2017representation, cai2018comprehensive}.
+In the field of image processing, graphs have been established as a natural representation for modeling spatial relationships and structures, as highlighted in the seminal book \textit{Image Processing and Analysis with Graphs}~\cite{lezoray2012image}.
+Extending this perspective to Earth observation, graph-based techniques have also been employed to represent and analyze remote sensing knowledge, as reviewed by \citet{sun2022remote}.
+In fact, nowadays, increasing attention is being paid to graph neural networks (GNNs) and their transfer to the field of remote sensing~\cite{ma2024deep, zhao2025beyond}.
 A recent review offers an overview of GNNs applied to remote sensing and proposes two taxonomies based on either input data or tasks~\cite{khlifi2023}.
 It identifies the benefits of deep graph learning in remote sensing, while pointing to future directions for improving the interaction between these two fields.
-The taxonomy based on input data proposed in~\cite{khlifi2023} mentions spatio-temporal data, but only a couple of works using SITS are actually cited~\cite{zou2023, liu2022} even though the use of graphs to represent such data predates the emergence of deep learning.
-In fact, graphs can be used to handle and detect changes from bi-temporal satellite imagery~\cite{sun2021structure,saha2020semisupervised}, which leads to considering an extension to the multi-temporal case of SITS~\cite{miller2024deep}.
-The development of spatio-temporal graphs for Earth observation data, including SITS, is also recommended for future research by~\citet{zhao2024beyond}, which provide the readers with a qualitative review on GNNs for Earth observation, covering a broad spectrum of application fields and data sources.
+The development of spatio-temporal graphs for Earth observation data, including SITS, is recommended for future research by~\citet{zhao2025beyond}, who provide the readers with a qualitative review on GNNs for Earth observation, covering a broad spectrum of application fields and data sources.
+In contrast, another recent review on SITS \cite{miller2024deep} highlights the potential of graphs for SITS analysis, but provides only a preliminary overview.